Relativity11/simple-AKSApp1/README.md

-# simple-aksapp1
+# simple-AKSApp1
-Simple Test Application for a Kubernetes cluster using Flask.
+A simple application to test a kubernetes cluster with.